bsmith89/StrainFacts-manuscript/doc/submission.md

 Finally, we assessed the quality of genotypes reconstructed by StrainFacts compared to Strain Finder using the abundance weighted mean Hamming distance.
-For each ground-truth genotype, normalized Hamming distance is computed based on the best matching inferred genotype ([@Fig:accuracy]D).
+For each ground-truth genotype, normalized Hamming distance is computed based on the best matching inferred genotype ([@Fig:accuracy]D), then summarized as the mean weighted by the true strain abundance across all samples.
 We assessed the reverse as
 well: the abundance weighted mean, best-match Hamming distance for each inferred genotype among the ground-truth genotypes ([@Fig:accuracy]E).
 These two scores can be interpreted as answers to the distinct questions "how well were